-Designed by Robert Trent Jones Senior and opened in 1968, the Heather course is the oldest – and many still say the best – layout at Boyne Highlands Golf Club’s 72-hole golf complex.
+Opened in 1968 and designed by Robert Trent Jones and Ron Kirby, the Heather course is the oldest – and many still say the best – layout at Boyne Highlands Golf Club’s 72-hole golf complex.

 The complex at Boyne Highlands is a golfer's paradise with several different courses to enjoy.
 Arguably, the best of the bunch is the Heather -- the handiwork of the renowned Robert Trent Jones, Sr. The course has not been altered in a major way from what Jones originally provided -- although the 18th, which I will examine shortly, was changed just a bit.